OskarHokkanen/ProgramingNotes/README.md

 A little project of a programing note application using Tkinter

 ## Dev comment
 I have done quite a bit today actually.
 The Tkinter framework is pretty easy to get the hang of.
-The biggest issue right now is the DB which i plan to save to local files (Acctually dont know why i want to do it this way...),
+The biggest issue right now is the DB which i plan to save to local files (Acctually dont know why i want to do it this way...).

+I have added simple CRUD to api.py - will be working more on this today (2021-09-16)

 ## TODO